#319

 And the biggest insult of them all:

-EXAMPLE OF STUPID: US Airways is real bright.
-To their most preferred traveler (people who travel every day and pay outrageous prices for the privilege), when you go on hold, they remind you to get to the airport an hour early.
-Wow, I never knew that, thanks for that brilliant piece of information wait, let me write that down.
+EXAMPLE OF STUPID: US Airways was real bright.
+To their most preferred traveler (people who travel every day and pay outrageous prices for the privilege), when you were on hold, they reminded you to get to the airport an hour early.
+Wow, I never knew that, thanks for that brilliant piece of information.
+Wait, let me write that down.
 What idiot thought that one up?

 What are they thinking?